 Slovak anti-corruption opposition parties score emphatic election win

-Slovak opposition led by the Ordinary People party (OLANO) was on course for an emphatic victory in the country's parliamentary election, as voters angry with graft routed the ruling centre-left party that has dominated the political scene for over a decade.
-Results from 77% of districts showed on Sunday that OLANO, a politically amorphous, pro-European Union and pro-NATO movement focused on fighting corruption, took 24.8% of the vote, ahead of the ruling Smer with 18.9%.
+Slovak opposition led by the Ordinary People party (OLANO) won an emphatic victory in the country's parliamentary election, as voters angry with graft routed the ruling centre-left Smer that has dominated the political scene for over a decade.
+Results from 96.16% of voting districts showed on Sunday that OLANO, a politically amorphous, pro-European Union and pro-NATO movement focused on fighting corruption, took 24.95% of the vote, far ahead of the ruling Smer with 18.5%.

-Support for OLANO had surged in recent weeks, from less than 6% late last year, concentrating a protest vote fed by the murder of an investigative journalist and his fiancée two years ago.
+Support for OLANO surged in recent weeks, from less than 6% late last year, concentrating a protest vote fed by the murder of an investigative journalist and his fiancée two years ago.
 Seats won by other liberal and conservative parties gave OLANO a strong position to lead negotiations to form a new centre-right government.
-It was not clear from the partial results whether such a coalition would have to include the eurosceptic We Are Family party, which may be a source of tension.

 OLANO leader Igor Matovic has pledged to clean up politics, an ambition encapsulated in his party's slogan: "Let's Beat the Mafia Together".
-"I hope that the (exit poll) results will prove to be correct also for other democratic opposition parties, and we will be able to form a good government and Slovakia will be able to breathe hope and the law will apply to all, not just the ones with the right numbers in their cellphone," Matovic said after the exit poll was released.
+"We take the result as a request from people who want us to clean up Slovakia.
+To make Slovakia a just country, where the law applies to everybody regardless if he is rich or poor," Matovic said after most of the votes were counted.

 The political shift in the euro zone member state, which has avoided fights with Brussels unlike its central European Visegrad Group neighbours Hungary and Poland, started with the 2018 murder of journalist Jan Kuciak and his fiancée.
 An investigation unearthed communications between a businessman now on trial for ordering the hit and politicians and judicial officials.
 The defendant has denied the charges.

-Smer scored its worst result since 2002.
-Its nationalist and Hungarian minority allies did not win any seats in Parliament, the partial results showed.
-Predictions that the far-right, anti-EU and anti-NATO People's Party could make strong gains were not borne out and the party won 8.4%, according to the partial results.
+Predictions that the far-right, anti-EU and anti-NATO People's Party could make strong gains were not borne out and the party won just over 8%.
+For an election poll graphic, click: https://fingfx.thomsonreuters.com/gfx/editorcharts/SLOVAKIA-ELECTION/0H001R8E0C3S/index.html

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)